codeamigos/react-native-better-styles/README.md

 # Better Styles
 ### Build better styles for your react-native app (TypeScript friendly)

 react-native-better-styles library generates you a set of functional styles, colors and sizes to use in your react-native components.
-This approach of using styles is related to approach of using functional css styles in web applications, if you don't familiar with it just look at this article [link to Functional CSS](https://github.com/chibicode/react-functional-css-protips)
+This approach of using styles is related to approach of using functional css styles in web applications, if you don't familiar with it just look at this article [Functional CSS](https://github.com/chibicode/react-functional-css-protips)

 ## Getting started